How To Create A Weekly Menu And Ensure You Remember To Use It!

 I cannot stress enough how important this step is for meal planning.
 If you can’t find your weekly menu what good will it do?

-Each evening as I am cleaning up after dinner I will do a quick check of my menu to see if any food needs taken out of the freezer and defrosted for the next day.
+- Each evening, do a quick check of your menu to see if any food needs to be taken out of the freezer and defrosted for the next day.

 Step #4 Pull or print out any recipes needed for the week